Head-to-head · Comparison

 Zeta Markets's key strengths include on-chain order book provides transparent, cex-grade order execution, cross-margin improves capital efficiency for multi-position traders, maker rebates attract professional market makers and liquidity.
 Exchange Art stands out for highest quality curation among solana nft marketplaces, enforced royalties ensure artists benefit from secondary sales, gallery-like experience attracts serious art collectors.
 On the flip side, Zeta Markets's weaknesses include smaller trading volume and liquidity than drift protocol, while Exchange Art's main drawback is curated model means many artists cannot list on the platform.

 While Zeta Markets (DeFi & Yield) and Exchange Art (NFT Tools) serve different primary purposes, users often consider both when building their Solana toolkit.
-Neither has a clear community advantage, so your decision should be feature-driven.
+Zeta Markets has the community's vote, but your mileage may vary depending on your specific needs.
 We recommend trying both — Zeta Markets is free to start and Exchange Art is free to start.
 Read user reviews on each tool's page for real-world feedback from the Solana community.